Course Overview

 In your portfolio we are looking for:

-- Creativity and Originality - We are looking for work that reflects your individual style and ideas.
+- Creativity and Originality: We are looking for work that reflects your individual style, ideas, or working methods.

-- Passion and Potential for Growth - Show your passion and potential for growth while on our Foundation and your chosen degree discipline.
+- Passion and Potential for Growth: Show your passion, ambition, and potential for growth while on our Foundation and your chosen degree discipline.

 What happens next?